What a warm hug

 - In Archie Comics' Sonic Adventure tie-in storyline, Mayor Bullyani, the man in charge of the city, had a malicious Traitor Shot expression in literally every other panel in which he appeared (even when the main characters should have been able to see his villainous expression-not so much on the subtlety there, guy).
 Strangely, nothing ever came of it and he betrayed no one.

 - Star Wars: Episode I. During Qui-Gon's funeral, Mace Windu confirms that Darth Maul was a Sith.
 Yoda states that "Always two there are: a master and an apprentice," and Mace wonders which one Maul was.
 The camera then cuts and focuses directly on Chancellor Palpatine.
-Given that this was a prequel for one of the most popular and financially successful movies ever, this was not so much "a reveal the hidden traitor" shot as a "fanservice for everyone on the planet, who already knows exactly who the traitor is" shot.
+Given that this was a prequel for one of the most popular and financially successful movies ever (and also that the actor playing Palpatine was the same actor who'd played him in Return of the Jedi), this was not so much "a reveal the hidden traitor" shot as a "fanservice for everyone on the planet, who already knows exactly who the traitor is" shot.

 - In the horror movie Vacancy, the hotel manager (who turns out to be the main villain) gets a long, drawn out shot after the main characters check in, which he spends looking both evil and smug.